yuzhou2/swagger-doclet/README.md

 	@responseMessage 404 not found<br><br>
 	@responseMessage 404 not found `fixtures.responsemessages.Response1<br><br>
 	NOTE: The optional response model class is added after a backtick as in the example above.
+	NOTE 2: By default the response messages are ordered in ascending order of response code so success codes come before error codes.
+You can change this using the responseMessageSortMode doclet option described below.
 	</td><td>operations</td><td>@status, @errorResponse, @successResponse, @errorCode, @successCode</td></tr>
 	<tr><td>@responseType</td><td><p>If you want the documented response model class to be different to the one in the java method signature you can use this to override it.
 This is useful to replace the Jax Rs response class with a particular entity type that may be returned.
 For example:</p>
 	<p>